zieren/wasted-youth-tracker/README.md

 ## Plans/Ideas

+Help with any of the following would be most welcome.

+### Platforms

-The biggest deficit from a user's perspective is that, to the best of my knowledge, all existing parental control systems only cover a single platform.
-So far Wasted Youth Tracker is no exception, but the design puts most complexity on the server so that an extension to other platforms should be viable.
+The biggest deficit from a user's perspective is that Wasted Youth Tracker currently only covers the Windows platform.
+But the design puts most complexity on the server to simiplify porting the client to other platforms.
 The following platforms are on my radar:

-* Android phone/tablet, Amazon Fire Kids Tablet (I'm not sure if Android is flexible enough to support the client's requirements, i.e. query foreground apps and close them.)
+* Android phone/tablet, Amazon Fire Kids Tablet
 * Consoles like PS4, XBox etc. (Sony has its own parental control system that tracks time, maybe querying that from the server would work.)
 * Linux (This would be very straightforward, but I don't think many kids use Linux.)

+### Web UI

+The web UI should be polished and be easier to use.
+It currently surfaces complex concepts, like free form key/value configuration, directly, instead of showing the user proper UI elements.

+### Features

+There are lots of smaller features/improvements that I try to [keep track of](https://github.com/zieren/wasted-youth-tracker/issues).